starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 1. A node connects to at least one node of the network
     - Using either [rendezvous protocol](https://github.com/libp2p/specs/tree/master/rendezvous#overview), or bootstrap nodes.
     - Rendezvous point: `_starknet_discover/` + configured chain id.
-    - The bootstrap nodes should allow connecting to the pubsub mechanism (either directly, or providing another nodes that does).
+    - The bootstrap nodes should allow connecting to the pubsub mechanism (either directly, or providing another node that does).
     -
 2. A node publishes a `NewNode` message to a predefined topic
     - The new node message should be signed and identifiable for the node publishing it (based on PeerID) - a node can only publish a `NewNode` message for itself.
     - Topic: `_starknet_nodes/` + configured chain id.
-    - ==Can have subtopics for specific subnets, e.g. discover archive nodes==
+    - ==Can have subtopics for specific subnets, e.g., discover archive nodes==

 3. Subscribers receive the node, and continue to handshake if necessary.
 4. A node re-publishes its known nodes (with ids) every predefined interval.